coney/presentation/testing/overview/modern-testing.md

 - Forces radical simplification of the code
 - Forces you to write small classes focused on one thing
 - Helps create loosely coupled code
+- Spends less time on debugging
 - Refactoring Encourages Improvements

 ### Disadvantages?
-- TDD is hard to learn, especially on your own.
+- TDD is hard to learn, especially on your own
-- You can expect reduced productivity for 2-4 months after starting.
+- You can expect reduced productivity for 2-4 months after starting
 - The test cases you wrote may not be the right thing  that the users need